Somali Republic: Early months of the union

 Although unified as a single nation at independence, the south and the north were, from an institutional perspective, two separate countries.
 Italy and the United Kingdom had left the two with separate administrative, legal, and education systems in which affairs were conducted according to different procedures and in different languages.
-Janina Dill, an associate professor of U.S. Foreign Policy, states:
+Janina Dill, at that time an associate professor of U.S. Foreign Policy at Oxford University, stated:

 Police, taxes, and the exchange rates of their respective currencies also differed.
 Their educated elites had divergent interests, and economic contacts between the two regions were virtually nonexistent.
 In 1960 the United Nations created the Consultative Commission for Integration, an international board headed by UN official Paolo Contini, to guide the gradual merger of the new country's legal systems and institutions and to reconcile the differences between them.
 (In 1964 the Consultative Commission for Legislation succeeded this body.
 Composed of Somalis, it took up its predecessor's work under the chairmanship of Mariano.)
 But many southerners believed that, because of experience gained under the Italian trusteeship, theirs was the better prepared of the two regions for self-government.
 Northern political, administrative, and commercial elites were reluctant to recognize that they now had to deal with Mogadishu.

 At independence, the northern region had two functioning political parties: the SNL, representing the Isaaq clan-family that constituted a numerical majority there; and the USP, supported largely by the Dir and the Daarood.
 In a unified Somalia, however, the Isaaq were a small minority, whereas the northern Daarood joined members of their clan-family from the south in the SYL.
 The Dir, having few kinsmen in the south, were pulled on the one hand by traditional ties to the Hawiye and on the other hand by common regional sympathies to the Isaaq.
 The southern opposition party, the Greater Somalia League (GSL), pro-Arab and militantly pan-Somalist, attracted the support of the SNL and the USP against the SYL, which had adopted a moderate stand before independence.